In Association with Amazon.com

 (1981)

-At a time when no holiday was safe from the slasher genre, one came out which stands apart...splatter with a heart.
+At a time when no holiday was safe from the slasher genre, one came out that stands apart...splatter with a heart.
 Literally.

 Unfortunately, like a number of other films released during the same period, Valentine didn't fare well with the censors.
 After encouraging Valentine to revel in its gory bliss, distributor Paramount then lost the strength of its convictions and cut a good deal of the bloody bits prior to a February 1981 release.
 Nevertheless, this little Canadian terror delivers all the right chills.

 In the town of Valentine Bluffs (tagline: 'The Little Town with the Big Heart'), a man and a woman are together in a coal mine.
-The woman takes off the miner garb she's wearing and caresses the guy (who's still wearing his work mask).
-The guy takes notice of a heart tatooed above her breast.
-Suddenly, he grabs her and impales her on his pickax, killing her.
+The woman takes off the miner garb she's wearing and caresses the guy, who's still wearing his work mask.
+The man takes notice of a heart tattooed above her breast.
+Suddenly, he grabs her and impales her on his pickax...killing her.

-The coal mine is where many of the men in town work.
+The mine is where many of the men in town work.
 Everyone is excited because the community is holding it's first Valentine's Day dance in twenty years.
-Mayor Hanniger (Larry Reynolds), is thrilled as well.
+Mayor Hanniger (Larry Reynolds) is thrilled as well.

 But he tells Mabel (Patricia Hamilton), the organizer, that they should forget it's the first one in two decades.
 He says they should "put all that other business to rest."
 Knowing that some people are nervous about the dance, Howard (Alf Humphreys), the town joker, plays a prank on them by pretending to be injured.

-The Mayor is of course not amused.
-He gets into a police car with Chief Jake Newby (Don Francks), and as they're driving, he opens a box of chocolates which he's received.
+The mayor is not amused.
+He gets into a police car with Chief Jake Newby (Don Francks) and as they're driving, he opens a box of chocolates that he's received.

 From the heart comes a warning